Industrial Internet Consortium: Edge Computing in IIoT

 The Industrial Internet Consortium® (IIC™) announced the publication of the IIC Introduction to Edge Computing in IIoT white paper.
 The paper provides practical guidance on edge computing, architectures and the building blocks necessary for edge computing implementations.
 The IIC is also planning to release an Edge Computing Technical Report that will contain in-depth technical information in the coming months.

 “Many companies are wanting to realize the business benefits that edge computing is purported to provide but are unsure where to begin or how to realize those advantages.
 The IIC has been at the vanguard of the industrial internet since its inception, and edge computing has been an integral part of driving the transformational outcomes that go along with it,” said Todd Edmunds, Senior Solution Architect, IoT, Cisco, and co-author of the white paper.
-“With the publication of this white paper, we provide practical guidance on where the ‘edge’ is and the key drivers for implementing edge computing.
+“With the publication of this white paper, we provide practical guidance on where the ‘edge’ is and the key drivers for implementing edge computing in the future.
 We also provide detail on edge computing architectures and real-world use cases.”

 “Almost every use case and every connected device on the industrial internet requires some sort of compute capability at its source at the edge,” said Dr. Mitch Tseng, Distinguished Consultant, Huawei Technologies, and co-author of the white paper.
 “Oil rigs in remote locations have sensors gathering data but they need to be mindful of the challenges of data transmission because of bandwidth issues or the cost of transmission.”